Skip to main contentSkip to main navigationSkip to footer content

 Dr. Keyser currently performs as principal trumpet in the Capital Region Wind Ensemble, SUNY Schenectady Concert Brass Quintet, Albany Pro Musica, and often performs with the Albany Symphony, Schenectady Symphony, and Glens Falls Symphony in addition to several local concert bands.
 She often presents trumpet masterclasses and conducting workshops at schools such as the Crane School of Music at SUNY Potsdam, Virginia Commonwealth University, Hartwick College, Skidmore College, NYSSMA, NYSBDA, CASDA conference, as well as to area high schools and middle schools.

-During the summer of 2015 Dr. Keyser entertained patrons at the Saratoga Race Course as a bugler for their summer season, including the famous Traver’s Day, and at Belmont Racetrack.
-She has been featured as a soloist with the Richmond Brass Consort, the Capital Region Wind Ensemble, the Johnstown Civic Band, the Memorial Concert Band of Colonie, the Schenectady Unitarian Society, First Reformed Church of Schenectady, and was featured with Rex Richardson at SUNY Schenectady’s 45th Anniversary Gala.
+Richmond Brass Consort, the Capital Region Wind Ensemble, the Johnstown Civic Band, the Memorial Concert Band of Colonie, the Schenectady Unitarian Society, First Reformed Church of Schenectady, and was featured with Rex Richardson at SUNY Schenectady’s 45th Anniversary Gala.
 Dr. Keyser performs as an active freelance musician and maintains a trumpet studio of all ages and levels in the Capital Region of New York.
 Her specialty is working with students who have technical or physical challenges on the instrument, and helping them learn to play with ease so they can fully enjoy making beautiful music.

-Phil Pandori holding a trombone.Phil Pandori
+Phil Pandori holding a trombone.Phil Pandori, trombone/low brass

-Phil Pandori teaches band in the Niskayuna Central School District located in the Capital Region of New York State.
-He directs the High School Concert Band, High School Stage Band, the full band program at Glencliff Elementary School as well as Middle and High School brass and percussion lessons.
-Previously, Phil has taught 6th, 7th, and 8th Grade Band in the District.
-In addition to his work at Niskayuna, Phil maintains a low brass studio and is Adjunct Professor of Low Brass at Schenectady County Community College.
+In addition to his work at the collegiate level, Phil is a band director in the Niskayuna Central School District where he directs the High School Concert Band, Honors Jazz Ensemble, Jazz Band, as well as Middle and High School brass and percussion lessons.
+Previously, Phil has taught 5th, 6th, 7th, and 8th Grade Band in the District and maintains a low brass studio.
+Phil has directed All-County Bands across New York State, including Saratoga-Warren, Washington, Schoharie, Franklin, Onondaga, and Jefferson-Lewis Counties.

 Phil earned his undergraduate degree in Music Education from the Crane School of Music, where he also minored in Jazz Studies and earned a certificate in Trombone Performance under Mark Hartman and Bret Zvacek.
-Phil earned his Masters Degree in Trombone Performance from the Hartt School of Music under Ronald Borror.
+Phil earned his Masters’ Degree in Trombone Performance from the Hartt School of Music under Ronald Borror.

 Headshot of Chris Cromer.Chris Cromer